 Why is it queer?
 This episode saw the beginning of Willow and Kennedy’s relationship, the second major queer romance of the series.
 After kissing the self-proclaimed leader of the potential slayers, Willow morphs into Warren, Tara’s killer, as a physical manifestation of her guilt and grief.
 For anyone who’s ever lost someone close, this episode hits hard.

 Plot: Gay icon Andrew shoots a hilarious video documentary called Buffy, Slayer of the Vampyrs.

 Why is it queer?
 Andrew is the most flamboyant character in Buffy the Vampire Slayer history, and the whole episode revolves around him with a video camera.
 So, that’s why.
-Joss Whedon really dropped the ball when he failed to give Tom Lenk a mockumentary-style spin-off series, didn’t he?
+J*** W***** really dropped the ball when he failed to give Tom Lenk a mockumentary-style spin-off series, didn’t he?

 7×20 – Touched

 Plot: Spike comforts Buffy after she’s kicked out of the house, while Faith and the potential slayers interrogate a Harbringer.

 Why is it queer?
 Willow and Kennedy have sex, making history as the first ever lesbian sex scene broadcast on national television.
-It’s a shame it couldn’t be with Tara, because – no shade to Iyari Limon – Kennedy was an incredibly irritating person, but it can’t be denied that this episode, and their relationship, was a landmark moment for queer representation.
+It’s a shame it couldn’t be with Tara, because – no shade to Iyari Limon – Kennedy was an incredibly irritating individual.
+But… it can’t be denied that this episode, and their relationship, was a landmark moment for queer representation.

 All seven seasons of Buffy the Vampire Slayer are now available to stream in the UK on Disney Plus.